sys-bio/tellurium/docs/walkthrough.rst

     Importing an SBML model

 Navigate to the ``BIOMD0000000012.xml`` file that you downloaded and select it.
 A new cell will be created in the notebook with a human-readable representation of this model.
-The human-readable syntax is called Antimony, and you can find an extensive reference on the syntax here.
+The human-readable syntax is called Antimony, and you can find an `extensive reference on the syntax here <http://tellurium.readthedocs.io/en/latest/antimony.html>`_.
 For now, just change the name of the model from ``BIOMD0000000012`` to ``repressilator``.

 .. figure:: ./images/notebook-sb-cell-change-name.png